-The process by which the school learns about students' cultures and builds relationships between teachers and students is based primarily on the School Climate Survey.
+The process by which American Senior High School learns about students' cultures and builds relationships between teachers and students is based primarily on the School Climate Survey.
 The results of this survey are systematically used to develop and execute an action plan inclusive of measurable goals and effective strategies that will yield positive results for our students while simultaneously respecting the various cultures and diverse learners at our school.